oliverius/logo/docs/part3.markdown

 ```

 A few things to note here.
-* We have made `tokens` as well available in Parser, so `getNextToken()` can access it.
+* • We have made `tokens` available aswell in the parser, so `getNextToken()` can access them.
-* The starting index is -1.
-Why? because as soon as I start parsing I ask for next token, so if I start in -1, my first token will be the next one, 0.
+* • The starting index is -1.
+Why? because as soon as I start parsing I ask for the next token, so if I start in -1, my first token will be the next one, 0 which is the first token in a zero-based array.
-* We are using a `do-while` loop instead of a `while`.
-Why? because with a `do-while` you always try to run the code once, and we don't need to do a `getNextToken` and later a while loop.
+* • We are using a `do-while` loop instead of a `while` loop.
+Why? because with a `do-while` you always try to run the code **at least** once and we don't need to do a `getNextToken()` followed by a `while` loop.
 In short, it looks neater.
-* I refrain from returning the current token when calling `getNextToken()`.
+* • I refrain from returning the current token when calling `getNextToken()`.
 This is done on purpose.
-We shold have a `currentToken` variable available in the parser, otherwise we may not use the correct token in the stream.
-By having a global variable in Parser we make sure that we always access the correct one, and this will save you time (time that I wasted when I first created the code.
+We shold have a `currentToken` variable available in the parser otherwise we may not use the correct token in the stream.
+By having a variable with scope only in the Parser we make sure that we always access the correct one, and this will save you time (time that I wasted when I first created the code.
 You are welcome).

 So our console will show as expected, only 8 tokens.